mastermndio/Boolean_Convert/README.md

-# Phone Number
+# Boolean Convert

-Your stub code sets up a function called `phone_number`.
-Your job is to write code that will accept a string as a parameter and return a true value if the input has the correct number of digits(characters) and a false value for any other scenario
+Your stub code sets up a function called `boolean_convert`.
+Your job is to write code that will accept a string as a parameter and return the string "Yes" if the input is the boolean value true and the string "No" if the input is the boolean value false.
+For any other value, return "Input must be a boolean value - true or false"

 ## Hints
 - DO NOT CHANGE THE FUNCTION NAME!
 For the tests to work, it needs to retain the current name
-- This will only test the functionality of the `phone_number` function in the javascript file.
+- This will only test the functionality of the `boolean_convert` function in the javascript file.
 You can add whatever code you need elsewhere to ensure you are doing the right thing.
 - This will be testing the data COMING OUT of the function, NOT data displayed on the screen.
 - ignore the other files in this repo.
-The only file you need to modify is the `phone_number.js`"
+The only file you need to modify is the `boolean_convert.js`"

 ## Instructions
 1. Clone this repo